-TEAM AND STRATEGIC PARTNERS.
-WHO IS GV2050?
+OUR TEAM AND PARTNERS: WHO IS GV2050?

 The GV2050 project is implemented by The Charles Darwin Foundation and Galapagos National Park Directory.
-Financially the project is possible thanks to the unmeasurable support of COmON Foundation, The Leona M and Harry B. Helmsley Charitable Trust, and BESS Forest Club.
+Financially, the project is possible thanks to the unmeasurable support of COmON Foundation, The Leona M. and Harry B. Helmsley Charitable Trust, and BESS Forest Club.

 The research team of the Galapagos Verde 2050 is composed of highly qualified professionals: biologists, agronomist, and field assistants.
 In addition, the project has the support of local and international volunteers collaborating with The Charles Darwin Foundation.

-Preliminary results in ecological restoration and sustainable agricultural practices indicated that Groasis Technology was effective on insular conditions such as the ones in Galapagos, and thus the implementation of GV2050 was deemed as viable.
+Preliminary results in ecological restoration and sustainable agricultural practices indicated that the Groasis Technology was effective on insular conditions such as the ones in Galapagos, and thus the implementation of GV2050 was deemed as viable.
 Some examples can be seen with native and endemic species tested during the pilot project in the ecological restoration component.

 The Galapagos Verde 2050 project, for the ecological restoration of the Galapagos Islands and the implementation of sustainable agriculture, consists of three phases:

-HOW DO THESE TECHNOLOGIES WORK?
+HOW DO THE TECHNOLOGIES WORK?

-SUSTAINABLE AGRICULTURE: LOOKING AT THE FUTURE
+SUSTAINABLE AGRICULTURE: LOOKING TO THE FUTURE

 Population growth in the Galapagos archipelago has generated in the last decades the permanent need of product importation from the continent.
 These products constitute a risk of plagues and illness for the local crops.